Accident Forgiveness: What You Need to Know

-Here are 15 insurance companies that offer accident forgiveness to get you started on your research.
-Note that some of these insurers may not be available in all states):
+Here are 14 insurance companies that offer accident forgiveness to get you started on your research.
+Note that some of these insurers may not be available in all states:

-- Allstate makes accident forgiveness available as a policy add-on.
+- Allstate offers accident forgiveness as an add-on policy.

-- Amica Mutual Insurance offers a Good Driving Rewards program in which you earn Advantage Points for things like renewing your policy and completing a year of good driving.
+- Amica Mutual Insurance’s Platinum Rewards auto policy allows you to accumulate points for things like renewing your policy and completing a year of good driving.
 You can then use your points for accident forgiveness or to reduce your deductible.

-- Encompass Insurance offers Accident Forgiveness as an optional add-on product.
-Elite auto insurance plans include Enhanced Accident Forgiveness, which can forgive multiple at-fault accidents.
+- Encompass Insurance offers accident forgiveness as an optional add-on product.
+Upgrade to Elite auto insurance with Enhanced Accident Forgiveness, and Encompass will forgive multiple at-fault accidents.

 - MAPFRE Insurance makes accident forgiveness available to less experienced drivers, new customers, and drivers without a perfect record as an additional add-on policy.

 - GEICO offers customers two ways to get accident forgiveness: as a free reward for a clean driving record or an optional upgrade.
-If you have multiple drivers on a policy, each eligible drivers may use accident forgiveness once.
+Each eligible driver may use accident forgiveness once if you have multiple drivers on a policy.

-- Nationwide allows customers to purchase accident forgiveness.
+- Nationwide allows customers to purchase accident forgiveness in select states.

-- Ohio Mutual grants accident forgiveness free to customers who have been with the company three or more years with no at-fault accidents in the household.
-Customers who haven’t hit the three-year mark may purchase Accident Forgiveness.
+- Ohio Mutual grants accident forgiveness free to customers who have been with the company for three or more years with no at-fault accidents in the household.
+Customers who haven’t hit the three-year mark may purchase accident forgiveness.

-- Plymouth Rock Assurance allows customers to purchase accident forgiveness insurance.
+- Plymouth Rock Assurance allows customers to purchase accident forgiveness insurance a la carte.

 - Safeco includes accident forgiveness in its Safety Rewards program for long-time customers.

-- Secura Insurance includes accident forgiveness on all MILE-STONE® Gold and Basic policies, at no cost, as long as you and the drivers in your household haven’t had an accident or a traffic violation for three years.
+- SECURA Insurance includes accident forgiveness on all MILE-STONE® Gold and Basic policyholders.
+This comes at no cost as long as you and the drivers in your household haven’t had an accident or a traffic violation for three years.

-- State Auto offers accident forgiveness to new policyholders if they’re free of accidents and violations for a period of 35 consecutive months.
+- State Auto offers accident forgiveness to new and current policyholders if they’re free of accidents and violations for 35 consecutive months.

 - Travelers offers a Responsible Driver Plan as an add-on purchase, which includes both accident forgiveness and minor violation forgiveness.